Tren Maya: Construction

-As of January 2021 plans call for diesel-electric trains running at up to 160 km/h.
-In May 2021 Fonatur contracted with a consortium headed by Alstom to supply rolling stock and related equipment.
-The rolling stock will be manufactured at Alstom's factory in Ciudad Sahagún.
-The contract also includes European Train Control System signalling and control equipment.

 López Obrador has said the project will be completed prior to the end of his term in 2024.
 A market survey conducted by Fonatur, PricewaterhouseCoopers and other consultants in 2019 found that a majority of 21 construction companies consider this too fast, an unreasonable time to construct so much new rail, and others have expressed fear of a disaster caused by substandard work, such as the May 2021 Mexico City Metro overpass collapse.
 In January 2022, to speed up construction, the route was changed to no longer enter Playa del Carmen.
 As of June 2021, 10% of the project had been completed.
-This had increased to 25% by February 2022.
+This had increased to 25% by February 2022, and 67% by June 2023.
+Operations officially began on December 15, 2023.

+Operations on the line were suspended from December 28 to December 31, in preparation for the extension of service to Palenque.
+Service resumed on January 1, from Cancún Airport to Palenque.
+In addition, the Chichén Itzá railway station opened in February 2024 and the Valladolid railway station was expected to open further on.